wemilabs/cuttypie-dev/content/blog/network-intrusion-analysis-part-3-nids-prototype.md

 ### Prerequisites

-- **Install Scapy globally in your Python environment**: Run `sudo python3 -m pip install scapy` in your terminal.
+- **Install Scapy globally in the Python environment**: Run `sudo python3 -m pip install scapy` in the terminal.
 - **Run with Permissions**: On Linux/Mac, use `sudo python3 nids_prototype.py` because sniffing requires root access.
-On Windows, you might need to adjust permissions or use a tool like Npcap.
+On Windows, it might be needed to adjust permissions or use a tool like `Npcap`.

 ---

 ## Demo

-To show it working during your presentation, we'll need to generate some “malicious” traffic.
+To make our prototype up and running, we'll need to generate some “malicious” traffic.
 Here are two simple scripts to simulate the attacks.
 Run them in separate terminal windows while the NIDS is active.

 ### 1. Port Scan